 Value stream mapping is an important element of lean operations, the goals of which are to maximize customer satisfaction and minimize waste.
 Operating in this way allows companies to do more with less, offering better value and higher quality to their customers.
-This requires utilizing tools to identify inefficiencies in the entire value chain, and that’s where value stream mapping comes in.
+This requires utilizing project management tools to identify inefficiencies in the entire value chain, and that’s where value stream mapping comes in.

 What is value stream mapping?

-Value stream mapping (VSM) is a powerful, visual planning tool.
+Value stream mapping (VSM) is a powerful, visual project planning software.
 Also known as visual stream mapping, it’s the exercise of diagramming both the current and the ideal workflow that takes an item from an unstarted state to completion.
 By including otherwise siloed departments, teams, and/or processes in a single diagram, value mapping helps businesses identify waste across the entire value stream and work towards more efficient operations.

 Originally conceived for use in manufacturing facilities, value stream mapping is useful in any industry or business in which items must pass through multiple departments and phases before delivery to the customer.